beckje01/gr8eu-2013-static-talk/slides.md

 ## CodeNarc - Config for Rules

-I use the properties file for adjusting indvidual rules.
+I use the properties file for adjusting individual rules.

 	GrailsPublicControllerMethod.enabled=false
 	CatchException.enabled=false